 Happy Friday!
-I thought we’d celebrate by a quick royal roundup on a few odds and ends going on with the Royal Family this week.
+I thought we’d celebrate with a quick royal roundup on a few odds and ends going on with the Royal Family this week.

 2018 was a banner year for the British Royal Family between two weddings, a baby and the Commonwealth’s succession secure in the Prince of Wales.
 It was not, however, a year in which there was much angst over engagement numbers.
 By now we well know that the Queen’s four children will carry their weight, while the Queen is ramping down her duties, her husband, the Duke of Edinburgh, is retired, and her grandaughters-in-law found themselves pregnant and/or not yet full-time royals.